bradflood/non-profit-blockchain/ngo-fabric/cli/README-CLI.md

 the process your are of creating your Fabic network (I.e. some components may not exist yet), but the script will export the values it can find.

-You may need to edit this file and add in the `NETWORKID` and `NETWORKMEMBERID`, if you have already created the Fabric network.

 ```
 cd ~/non-profit-blockchain/ngo-fabric